incubyte/genbi-data-engine/README.md

 ## Mock Mode

 If you don't have an Anthropic API key, the server will run in mock mode, which provides predefined SQL queries for testing purposes.

+## Frontend Usage Workflow

+1. **Connect to a Database**:
+   - Select your database type (SQLite, PostgreSQL, MySQL)
+   - Enter the connection details
+   - Test the connection
+   - Save the connection for future use (optional)

+2. **Ask Questions**:
+   - Enter your question in plain English
+   - Use suggested examples for inspiration
+   - Save frequently used queries (optional)

+3. **View Results**:
+   - See the data in a tabular format
+   - View the generated SQL query
+   - Export results to CSV or PDF

 ## Error Handling